 Math Academy will be run in-person in summer 2022.
 See below for additional details.

 Summer 2022 In-Person Program

 August 8 - 12, 2022 (one week)

 Schedule: 9am-4pm Monday to Friday

-Instructor: Malors Espinosa Lara, PhD candidate, Department of Mathematics
+Instructor: Matthew Sunohara, PhD candidate, Department of Mathematics

-The cost of the program is $400+tax for the 2 week term.
+The cost of the program is $400+tax for the one week term.

 Bursaries are available.
 Please wait until you've been accepted into Math Academy before requesting a bursary here.

-Application for 2021 Summer Math Academy is now closed.>
+APPLICATIONS FOR Summer Math Academy 2022 is now CLOSED.